metacontroller/metacontroller/docs/src/api/hook.md

           key: token
 ```

-Each entry in `connections` supports the following fields:
+Each entry in `endpointConfigs` supports the following fields:

 | Field           | Description                                                                                                                                                                                                                                                                                                                                                   |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |